yunjunz/2022-Geolocation/README.md

 + check IPF version number for those data.

 + Summarize the offset difference on different sub-swaths from azimuth offset and on linear features from range offset, with Sentinel-1 A and B mark.

++ Time-series of the contribution from tide.
+There are software to get tide.
+Mark probably has one.
+We can discuss this alter